terraref/drone-pipeline/.github/ISSUE_TEMPLATE/default_template.md

+---
+labels: issue
+about: 'Report issues such as features not working, changing the way something works, or enhancing a current feature.'
+name: 'Issue Report'
+title: 'Issue report'
+assignees: ''

+---

 <!-- Fill out this issue by completing the items below.
 Not every item may be relevent to you, so feel free to make changes-->

 #### The current behavior or issue